Species Specific Immunoassays

 R – Reported – Reported by Client(s) as suitable for sample analysis for a particular species.
 Validation not confirmed by Ansh Labs.

 Validation of an immunoassay for a particular animal specimen should be undertaken prior to analysis of experimental animal samples.
-It is vital that the validation procedure be completed with the same specimen type as that used or planned in the experiment.
+It is vital that the validation procedure is completed with the same specimen type as that used or planned in the experiment.

 The suitability of an immunoassay for a particular animal specimen will depend upon (1) the compatibility between the assay matrix and that of the specimen type; (2) the cross-reactivity or the analyte with the antibody components of the assay; (3) the sensitivity of the assay.
 In some cases, a kit may perform satisfactorily without modification, while others may require modest or extensive modification of validation with an appropriate calibrator for optimal performance.
-Ansh Labs evaluates species cross reactivity by observing linear and parallel dilution.
+Ansh Labs evaluates species cross-reactivity by observing linear and parallel dilution.
 Investigators should use a neat (pure sample) and conduct serial dilutions using the “A” or zero Standard of the kit as the diluent.
 The results should be graphed with the dilution and standard curve appearing on the same set of axes.

 For more details on how to validate an assay for various species, please see the page titled, “Assay Validation for Animals“.